 If you want to avoid falling from the board then first make sure you are wearing Proper Skateboarding Shoes that have enough grip, or it is labelled as slip-resistant.
-Your skateboard deck must have a Good Quality Grip-Tape applied to it, which provides the required grip to your foot.
+Your skateboard deck must have a Good Quality grip tape applied to it, which provides the required grip to your foot.

-Stop Your Skateboard
+Learn to Stop Your Skateboard

 If You lose control over your Skateboard First try to Stop it if you can.
 This can prevent you from many falls.
 However, it is not easy to Stop the board in all conditions, but you can Stop it in many of them if you know the Techniques to Stop skateboarding.

 As you are riding.
-Pay careful attention to the ground and your surrounding too.
+Pay careful attention to the ground and your surroundings too.
 A small bump or crack on the ground can give you injuries that might not be small.
 If the Surrounding where you a riding board is a place where there is a chance of getting someone in front of you and making you fall then you must be Attentive if you don’t want to fall.

 Ride in a Safe Environment

-If you Ride Skateboard inside your home or in your classroom when the teacher is absent, or any other place with obstacles like a house or a classroom then be aware.
+If you Ride a Skateboard inside your home or in your classroom when the teacher is absent, or any other place with obstacles like a house or a classroom then be aware.
 Because these are the places that can get you injured severely.

 In a Classroom, there are Desks, Chairs, and Benches that can get you injured on your waist, knees, or ankles.
 And a house is a too small place with lots of hazardous obstacles in it.

 Having weak legs with poor balance can increase your chances of falling.
 Improve your Balance by practising more.